parse-community/Governance/README.md

 New committers can be nominated by any existing committer.
 Once they have been nominated, there will be a vote by the project management committee (PMC; see below).
 Committer voting is one of the few activities that takes place privately; to allow PMC members to freely express their opinions about a nominee without causing embarrassment.
 Once the vote has been held, the aggregated voting results are published.
 The nominee is entitled to request an explanation of any ‘no’ votes against them, regardless of the outcome of the vote.
 This explanation will be provided by the PMC Chair (see below) and will be anonymous and constructive in nature.

 Nominees may decline their appointment as a committer.
-However, this is unusual, as then intention behind the role of committer is to allow people to contribute to the project more easily, not to tie them in to the project in any formal way.
+However, this is unusual, as the intention behind the role of committer is to allow people to contribute to the project more easily, not to tie them into the project in any formal way.

 #### Being a Committer: